atgreen/greenfx-oanda-to-tickq/README.md

 order to talk to `tickq`: `AMQ_USER` and `AMQ_PASSWORD`.

-As this program is intended to run as a microservice within an OpenShift/kubernetes hosted insrastructure, the hostname of the AM-Q broker is hard coded as `broker-amq-tcp`.
+As this program is intended to run as a microservice within an OpenShift/kubernetes hosted infrastructure, the hostname of the AM-Q broker is hard coded as `broker-amq-tcp`.

 The currency pairs read by the `oanda-to-tickq` are currently